BaseMax/BlogLaravelGraphQL/README.md

 ## License

-The GraphQL-Based Blog System is open-source software released under the MIT License.
+The GraphQL-Based Blog System is open-source software released under the GPL-3.0 License.
 See the LICENSE file for more information.

 ## Authors